atduskgreg/opencv-processing-book/tracking_birghtness.md

 ### Quiz

 Q: What qualities of our input image could cause problems with brightness tracking: A) The presence of many glowing objects.
 B) Moving shadows cast by passersby.
 C) The auto-exposure on our camera triggering.
 D) All of the above.

+<p class="pop btn" href="#" rel="popover" title="Answer"
-<br />_A: D, all of the above._
+data-content="D, all of the above.">Reveal Answer</p>

 Q: Which are easier to track with this version of color tracking: bright red or dark red objects?

+<p class="pop btn" href="#" rel="popover" title="Answer"
-<br/>_A: Light red.
-Dark red objects will converge with the shadows in the scene where R, G, and B components are all near 0._
+data-content="Light red.
+Dark red objects will converge with the shadows in the scene where R, G, and B components are all near 0.">Reveal Answer</p>

 Q: What are some techniques we could use to prevent the brightest point from jumping around so much when tracking an object with this method?

+<p class="pop btn" href="#" rel="popover" title="Answer"
-<br />_A: 1) Lerp the x- and y-components of the brightest point between sequential frames.
+data-content="1) Lerp the x- and y-components of the brightest point between sequential frames.
 2) Blur the image before finding the max to smooth over small differences between values.
-3) Filter out large jumps in the position of the point, as they're probably due to glitches rather than the continuous motion of the tracked object._
+3) Filter out large jumps in the position of the point, as they're probably due to glitches rather than the continuous motion of the tracked object.">Reveal Answer</p>

 ### Code